Preparing your child for adulthood

 This process should be no different for a child or young person with special educational needs or disability (SEND).
 Preparation for adult life needs to start as early as possible in order to allow young people to develop the skills and knowledge they will need to have choice and control over their lives.

-Under the a child becomes a young person from the last Friday in June after they turn 16, normally the end of Year 11.
+Under the Children and Families Act 2014 a child becomes a young person from the last Friday in June after they turn 16, normally the end of Year 11.

 The law says children and young people can access information, advice and support separately from their parents.
 This must be impartial, confidential and free.
 If parents ask York SENDIASS for support for a young person over 16, we will ask for the young person’s consent and discuss the types of support we offer.